klimick/pgmq/README.md

 ### Consume messages

-This functionality is not a standard feature of the **pgmq** extension, but is provided by the library as an add-on for reliable and correct processing of message batches from the queue, with the ability to `ack`, `nack` (with delay) and delete (`term`) messages from the queue.
+This functionality is not a standard feature of the **pgmq** extension, but is provided by the library as an add-on for reliable and correct processing of message batches from the queue, with the ability to `ack`, `nack` (with delay) and archive (`term`) messages from the queue.

 1. First of all, create the extension if it doesn't exist yet: